ringcentral/ringcentral-api-docs/docs/notifications/webhooks/creating-webhooks.md

 ## Retrieve a list of active webhook subscriptions

 To see a list of all the webhook and event subscriptions that are currently active, make a `GET` request to the [subscription endpoint](https://developers.ringcentral.com/api-reference/Subscriptions/listSubscriptions).
-This will return a list of all subscriptions, including webhooks and PubNub push notifications.
+This will return a list of all subscriptions, including webhooks and Web Socket push notifications.

 ## Troubleshooting